 - 1. The student should seek a solution with the concerned instructor within six weeks of the end of the course. - 2.
-If there is no satisfactory resolution with the instructor, the review appeal must be made in writing to the AGS Faculty Relations Director (or to the Vice President for Adult & Graduate Studies if the complaint involves the Faculty Relations Director) who will issue a ruling in writing to the student. - 3.
-If the AGS Faculty Relations Director does not satisfactorily resolve this appeal, the appeal may be made to the Vice President for Adult & Graduate Studies. - 4.
+If there is no satisfactory resolution with the instructor, the review appeal must be made in writing to the contact below who will work with the Dean of the course to issue a ruling in writing to the student. - Adult and Graduate Studies Students: Dean of Adult & Graduate Studies Daily Operations, care of Patricia Leggett, pleggett@okwu.edu - Residential Students: Registrar at registrar@okwu.edu - 3.
 If that appeal is not satisfactorily resolved, the final appeal may be pursued with the Office of Academic Affairs.
 The Chief Academic Officer will seek a resolution or may refer the matter to an ad hoc committee on academic standards.
 The decision of the Chief Academic Officer, or the ad hoc committee if so empowered, is the final word in this grievance process.